sergiodxa/remix-utils/README.md

 }
 ```

-Note that the authenticity token is only really needed for form that mutates the data somehow, if you have a search form doing a GET request you don't need to add the authenticity token there.
+Note that the authenticity token is only really needed for a form that mutates the data somehow.
+If you have a search form making a GET request, you don't need to add the authenticity token there.

-This `AuthenticityTokenInput` will get the authenticity token from the `AuthenticityTokenProvider` component and add it to the form as the value of a hidden input with the name `csrf`, you can customize the name using the `name` prop.
+This `AuthenticityTokenInput` will get the authenticity token from the `AuthenticityTokenProvider` component and add it to the form as the value of a hidden input with the name `csrf`.
+You can customize the field name using the `name` prop.

 ```tsx
 <AuthenticityTokenInput name="customName" />